-Your Complete Guide to Word-of-Mouth for Superior Volunteer Recruitment
+Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 The fact is that while volunteers are the most effective messengers of volunteer recruitment appeals, they are often only casually asked to help spread the word, and the results aren’t that great.

-The problem is that there is no purposeful framework in place to create a marketing campaign with purpose and that includes support for your most powerful ambassadors.
+The problem is that there is no purposeful framework in place to create a marketing campaign with purpose, and no support for your most powerful ambassadors.

 For more on diagnosing why your volunteer recruitment may not be delivering results, check out Why Isn’t Your Volunteer Recruitment Strategy Working?
 HERE >>